So you want to find a dance partner to practice with?

 1. Do you have the same goals?

-Some people are looking to become the next Blackpool champion while others are just looking to be able to lead and follow someone at a party.
-It doesn’t matter what the goals are as much as finding someone who has the same ones as you do.
-So make sure you spend the time to really see what they are looking to get out of this partnership.
+Some people are looking to become the next National USA champions, while others are just looking to be able to lead and follow someone at a party.
+It doesn’t matter what the goal is as much as finding someone who has the same ones as you do.
+So make sure you spend the time to really find out what they are looking to get out of this partnership.

 Is it everyday?
 Once a week or once a month?
-I recommend at least one practice session per week on a consistent basis.
-Next you need to agree on how long you want to practice each time.
+I recommend at least one practice session per week on a consistent basis, but again it all depends on your goals… Next you will need to agree on how long you want to practice each time.
 Is it 30 minutes?
 1 hour or more?
 Make sure you discuss this ahead of time to avoid future frustrations.

 Now that you know what you need to discuss with you potential partner, let’s talk about the next step – where do you look for one?

-Tell all your “dancing buddies” that you are on a dance partner search.
+Tell all your “dancing buddies” that you are searching for a partner.
 They may know someone to refer you to.
 In general, the more people you tell the better, it’s a numbers game!

-This is the newest and very effective place to look for a dance partner.
+This is a new effective place to look for a dance partner.
 There are now many websites that offer free and paid partner classified ads.
 The best thing about these sites is the information they provide about each dancer.
 They will usually have their picture, height, age, gender, location, a little bio and what they are looking for, all in one place.
 Lately, I have also seen a number of people posting their youtube video URL so you can see their dancing instantly!

 Here are 2 great sites: